PROFILE - Grade 11

 Answer:

-Schoolchildren, on the instructions of a biology teacher, conducted observations and identified the main sources of pollution in school classes.
+Schoolchildren, on the instructions of a biology teacher, made observations and identified the main sources of pollution in school classes.
 What activity does this example illustrate?

 1) economic